 Become a Crew member on a yacht

 Now sailing has many positives as mentioned above however, there are negatives to working as crew.
-You may encounter rough seas, get sea sick, dodge pirates or work for some incredibly rich and rude people – but no matter what, the whole experience can far outweigh being crushed in a cattle-class airline seat.
+You may encounter rough seas, get sea sick, dodge pirates or work for some incredibly rich and rude people.
+Ensure you have travel insurance for any little incidents.
+But no matter what, the whole experience can far outweigh being crushed in a cattle-class airline seat.
+If you are worried about these negatives, particularly living on a small boat for weeks or months with maybe one or two other people then you may want to look at a cruise liner for work.

 Never sailed before?